zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Functional Async Programming with Promises
 ===============================================

-I've seen many people struggle with async programming in JavaScript..
+I've seen many people struggle with async programming in JavaScript.
 We all know callback solution doesn't scale.
-Promises might turn into "Promise hell.”.
+Promises might turn into "Promise hell”.
 When I was looking for better solutions, I learned functional programming and got inspired.
 I created the library `bluebird-promisell` to make async programming easy with Promises.

 In this tutorial, I’ll provide some real-world examples to illustrate the functional method of async programming with Promises.
 Hopefully you will learn how this library makes the solution easy to read and scale.